Kong/docs.konghq.com/app/2.2.x/db-less-and-declarative-config.md

 At the top level, you can specify any Kong entity, be it a core entity such as `services` and `consumers` as in the above example, or custom entities created by Plugins, such as `keyauth_credentials`.
-(This makes the declarative configuration format inherently extensible, and it is the reason why `kong config` commands that process declarative configuration require `kong.conf` to be available, so that the `plugins` directive is taken into account.)
+This makes the declarative configuration format inherently extensible, and it is the reason why `kong config` commands that process declarative configuration require `kong.conf` to be available, so that the `plugins` directive is taken into account.

-When entities have a relationship, such as a Route which points to a Service, this relationship can be specified via nesting.
+When entities have a relationship, such as a Route that points to a Service, this relationship can be specified via nesting.

 Only one-to-one relationships can be specified by nesting: a Plugin that is